-Trained and knowledgeable personnel are essential for the prompt and proper execution of this Plan.
-The Department of Public Safety will ensure that all personnel have a thorough understanding of their assigned responsibilities in a disaster or emergency situation, as well as, how their role and responsibilities interface with the other response components of this Plan.
+Trained and knowledgeable personnel are essential for the prompt and proper execution of this plan.
+The University Police Department will ensure that all personnel have a thorough understanding of their assigned responsibilities in a disaster or emergency situation, as well as, how their role and responsibilities interface with the other response components of this plan.
 All personnel will be provided with the necessary training to execute those responsibilities in an effective and responsible manner.